 It is such a privilege for us to be living and doing this work in Arkansas.
 We are so blessed with scores of bright and committed individuals in all branches of government whose goal when they wake up in the morning is to make the world a little better place than they found it.
-We are blessed that our state is small enough in population that, for the most part, we can do this work with people that we know by name, and often we know who they're kin to.
+We are blessed that our state is small enough in population that, for the most part, we can do this work with people that we know by name.
 We are blessed that, while we may not always have all the monetary resources we might like, we have a heritage of finding the ways which are necessary to accomplish the task.
 We are blessed by a sense of shared obligations and common callings.
 So while we have problems and shortcomings and much upon which we can improve, the state of our judicial system is sound and the promise for a better system is bright.